 Once one of the most important port towns in America, Baltimore – or 'Bawlmer' to locals – is a city of contradictions.
-On one hand she retains something of the ugly duckling – a defiant, working-class, somewhat gritty city still tied to her nautical past.
-But in recent years Baltimore has grown into a swan, filled with world-class museums, trendy shops, ethnic restaurants, boutique hotels, culture and sports.
-She does this all with a twinkle in the eye and a wisecrack on the lips.
-After all, this is a quirky city that spawned Billie Holiday and John Waters.
-Yet she remains intrinsically tied to the water, from the Disney-fied Inner Harbor and cobblestoned streets of portside Fells Point to the shores of Fort McHenry, birthplace of America's national anthem, 'The Star-Spangled Banner.'
-Baltimore lives up to her nickname, 'Charm City.'
+On one hand it remains something of an ugly duckling – a defiant, working-class, gritty city still tied to its nautical past.
+But in recent years Baltimore has begun to grow into a swan, or more accurately, gotten better at showing the world the swan that was always there, in the form of world-class museums, trendy shops, ethnic restaurants, boutique hotels, culture and sports.
+'B'more' (another nickname) does this all with a twinkle in the eye and a wisecrack on the lips; this quirky city spawned Billie Holiday and John Waters.
+Yet it remains intrinsically tied to the water, from the Disney-fied Inner Harbor and cobblestoned streets of portside Fells Point to the shores of Fort McHenry, birthplace of America's national anthem, 'The Star-Spangled Banner.'
+There's an intense, sincere friendliness to this 'burg, which is why Baltimore lives up to its final, most accurate nickname: 'Charm City.'